Voral/vs-version-incrementor/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Сообщить об ошибке
+name: Report a Bug
-about: Сообщите об ошибке в работе пакета
+about: Report an issue with the package's functionality
-title: "[BUG] Краткое описание проблемы"
+title: "[BUG] Brief description of the issue"
 labels: bug
 assignees: []
 ---

-### Описание проблемы
+### Problem Description
-Опишите, что именно не работает или работает некорректно. Постарайтесь быть максимально конкретным.
+Describe what exactly is not working or is working incorrectly.
+Try to be as specific as possible.

-### Шаги для воспроизведения
+### Steps to Reproduce
-1. Сделайте это...
+1. Do this...
-2. Затем это...
+2. Then do that...
-3. В результате произошло это...
+3. As a result, this happened...

-### Ожидаемое поведение
+### Expected Behavior
-Опишите, что вы ожидали увидеть.
+Describe what you expected to see.

-### Фактическое поведение
+### Actual Behavior
-Опишите, что произошло на самом деле.
+Describe what actually happened.

-### Дополнительная информация
+### Additional Information
-- Версия пакета:
+- Package version:
-- Версия PHP:
+- PHP version:
-- Операционная система:
+- Operating system:
-- Конфигурация (если применимо): Не забудьте убрать конфидециальную информацию при добавлении конфигурации
+- Configuration (if applicable): Make sure to remove any sensitive information when adding configuration details.